Symplectic, Poisson, and contact geometry on scattering manifolds: Scattering symplectic geometry

-As we noted in the introduction, scattering-symplectic geometry includes the study of the standard Euclidean symplectic form at infinity.
+{\bf Connection to contact geometry.} As we noted above, scattering-symplectic geometry includes the study of the standard Euclidean symplectic form at infinity.
 We also observed that the standard form on $\mathbb{R}^{2n}$ extends to a scattering-symplectic form that induces a contact structure on the boundary sphere at infinity.
 Contact structures arising in this way are imposed by all scattering-symplectic structures.
-As a hypersurface in an $\mathcal{A}$-manifold, the existence of a $Z$ defining function $x$ means $Z$ is co-orientable.
+The existence of a defining function $x$ in a tubular neighborhood of $Z$ means that $Z$ is co-orientable inside $M$.
 The scattering-symplectic structure imposes the further restriction that $Z$ is also co-orientable as a contact manifold.

-\begin{proposition} If $(M,Z,\omega)$ is a scattering-symplectic manifold, then $\omega$ induces a co-oriented contact structure $\xi$ on $Z$. \end{proposition}
+\begin{proposition} If $M$ be a manifold with cooriented hypersurface $Z\subset M$ and scattering-symplectic form $\omega$, then $\omega$ induces a co-oriented contact structure $\xi$ on $Z$. \end{proposition}

+\begin{proof} Let $x$ be a local $Z$ defining function.
+A scattering 2-form $\omega$ can be expressed near $Z$ as